Cisco ISE on Oracle Cloud Infrastructure

 To configure and install Cisco ISE on OCI, you must be familiar with certain OCI features and solutions.
 Before you begin, understand compartments, availability domains, images, shapes, and boot volumes.

 OCI uses Oracle CPUs (OCPUs) as its compute resource unit.
 One OCPU equals two vCPUs.
-For more information, see Oracle Cloud Infrastructure Documentation.
+For more information, refer to Oracle Cloud Infrastructure Documentation.

 Do not clone an existing OCI image to create a Cisco ISE instance.